Is Cryptocurrency Legal in Canada?

 In Canada, the umbrella organization that handles this stuff is called the Canadian Securities Administrators.
 The CSA comprises securities regulators from Canadian provinces—although each province is different, the frameworks around crypto are pretty consistent, and one province’s security regulators can grant a company the right to operate in others.

 While the CSA hasn’t introduced specific rules around crypto, it has issued guidance and clarifications that outline its official interpretations of existing laws.
 This helps crypto developers determine whether a token sale is likely to constitute a securities offering.
-Some of these notes are issued in tandem with the Investment Industry Regulatory Organization of Canada (IIROC), a self-regulating industry body that keeps the country’s sprawling network of 174 investment dealers in line by setting out and enforcing codes of conduct.
+Some of these notes are issued in tandem with the Canadian Investment Regulatory Organization (CIRO), a self-regulating industry body that keeps the country’s sprawling network of 174 investment dealers in line by setting out and enforcing codes of conduct.

-But these exemptions were only issued to a few companies, and most crypto companies come from outside of Canada.
+Most crypto companies still come from outside of Canada.
 The broader crypto exchange ecosystem remained largely unregulated.
 In March 2021, Canadian securities agencies began to clamp down and require exchanges to register with regulators.
 Only exchanges that implement protections against market manipulation, fraud and more can operate in the country.

-In a joint staff notice with the IIROC, the CSA advanced a novel view that even though coins like Bitcoin might not constitute securities, exchanges that let users trade them are actually selling a claim on that Bitcoin, and that claim constitutes a security.
+In a joint staff notice with the CIRO (formerly IIROC), the CSA advanced a novel view that even though coins like Bitcoin might not constitute securities, exchanges that let users trade them are actually selling a claim on that Bitcoin, and that claim constitutes a security.

-This “contractual right,” known as a “crypto contract,” meant that both “dealer platforms” (brokers, like Wealthsimple Crypto) and “marketplace platforms” (exchanges, like Binance or Coinbase) had to register as virtual currency trading platforms (VCTPS).
+This “contractual right,” known as a “crypto contract,” meant that both “dealer platforms” (brokers) and “marketplace platforms” (exchanges) had to register as virtual currency trading platforms (VCTPS).
 Registration requires a platform to create “internal controls to manage the risks of the business,” according to the OSC.

 Canadian crypto tax laws